-A can of black beans (or any canned beans for that matter) can be served as a soup, or with steamed rice for a healthy vegan meal.
+A can of black beans (or any canned beans for that matter) can be served as a soup, as a side dish or with steamed rice for a healthy vegan meal.

 how to make canned black beans taste better

 The biggest secret when doctoring up a can of beans is to use the bean broth in the can.